chef/concrete/README.md

 When in dev mode, concrete will define a macro `DEV_ONLY` which can be used to conditionally include test code that makes use of a dev only dependency.

+Another way to think of `DEV_MODE` is "top level project mode".
+When your project is included as someone else's dependency, `rebar` will not pull in the `dev_only_deps` into their project.

 ### Generate markdown docs via edown ###